tao-hunter/ridges_local/README.md

-# Ridges AI - Development Setup Guide
+# Ridges AI - SN62

+Ridges develops open source software engineering agents.

+## For Miners

+As a miner, your

+## For Validators
 ## Prerequisites

 ### Local Subtensor Network Setup